meilisearch/documentation/resources/howtos/digitalocean_droplet.md

 ### 2. Set API KEY and SSL (HTTPS)

 Meilisearch is running in a DEVELOPMENT environment.
-You haven't set up an API KEY (anyone can read/write from your MeiliSearch) and you aren't using HTTPS yet, which makes this configuration uinsafe to une in PRODUCTION.
+You haven't set up an API KEY (anyone can read/write from your MeiliSearch) and you aren't using HTTPS yet, which makes this configuration unsafe to use in PRODUCTION.
 To start the configuration process, connect via SSH to your new MeiliSearch Droplet and follow the instructions:

 ### 2.1.
 Run the configuration script